Designer Outlet Shopping in Germany is Expanding!

 On the other side of town, you’ll find the likes of Bogner and Woick, a supplier of outdoor leisure equipment, in the Alte Samtfabrik outlet centre.
 All in all, Metzingen has around 50 brands with factory outlets around the town.

-McArthur Glen, the other large Designer Outlet management group opened its Berlin Designer Outlet in June 2009, adding to the number of designer outlets in Germany.Please comment.
+McArthur Glen, the other large Designer Outlet management group opened its Berlin Designer Outlet in June 2009, adding to the number of designer outlets in Germany.Participate in the conversation by leaving your comment below.